Representations from matrix varieties, and filtered RSK: Introduction

 \subsection{Overview}

 Fix finite-dimensional vector spaces $V$ and $W$ over ${\mathbb C}$; ${\bf GL}=GL(V)\times GL(W)$ acts naturally on the tensor product $V\boxtimes W$, as does the maximal torus ${\bf T}=T(V)\times T(W)$.
 These groups then act on the coordinate ring ${\rm Sym}^*(V\boxtimes W)$ and the \emph{Cauchy identity} equates the ${\bf T}$-weight space decomposition of this ${\bf GL}$-module to its decomposition into ${\bf GL}$-irreducibles.
-This identity is equivalent to \emph{Schur-Weyl duality} of irreducible representations of general linear and symmetric groups, and to the \emph{First Fundamental Theorem of Invariant Theory for $GL_n$} (see, e.g., \cite{Howe}).
-In symmetric function theory it implies the existence of a bijection between nonnegative integer matrices and pairs of semistandard Young tableaux, which is realized by the \emph{Robinson-Schensted-Knuth correspondence} (RSK).
+This identity is equivalent to \emph{Schur--Weyl duality} of irreducible representations of general linear and symmetric groups, and to the \emph{First Fundamental Theorem of Invariant Theory for $GL_n$} (see, e.g., \cite{Howe}).
+In symmetric function theory it implies the existence of a bijection between nonnegative integer matrices and pairs of semistandard Young tableaux, which is realized by the \emph{Robinson--Schensted--Knuth correspondence} (RSK).

 We propose a two-fold generalization.
 In one direction, replace $GL(V)$ with the \emph{Levi subgroups} $L$ associated to parabolic subgroups $P\subseteq GL(V)$.
 These Levi groups give an ``interpolation'' of reductive groups between $GL(V)$ and $T(V)$; if $P=GL(V)$ then $L=GL(V)$ and if $P=B$ is a Borel subgroup containing $T(V)$, then $L=T(V)$.
 We replace ${\bf GL}$ with ${\bf L}=L(V)\times L(W)$.
 The second direction lifts from (multi)linear algebra to algebraic geometry: replace the affine space $V\boxtimes W$ with a variety ${\mathfrak X}\subseteq V\boxtimes W$ on which ${\bf L}$ acts rationally.
 Hence $\mathbf{L}$ acts on the coordinate ring $\C[{\mathfrak X}]$.
 In commutative algebra, the ${\bf T}$-character is the \emph{(${\mathbb Z}^m\times {\mathbb Z}^n$- multigraded) Hilbert series} of $\C[{\mathfrak X}]$.
 Writing this Hilbert series in terms of irreducible characters of ${\bf L}$ \emph{abstractly} generalizes the Cauchy identity.